Xensor (XSR) Hits 24 Hour Trading Volume of $11,179.03

-Xensor (XSR) traded flat against the US dollar during the 1-day period ending at 21:00 PM Eastern on August 18th.
-One Xensor token can now be purchased for $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Over the last seven days, Xensor has traded down 0% against the US dollar.
-Xensor has a market capitalization of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
+Xensor (XSR) traded flat against the US dollar during the 24-hour period ending at 20:00 PM ET on August 25th.
+In the last seven days, Xensor has traded down 0% against the US dollar.
+Xensor has a total market capitalization of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
+One Xensor token can currently be bought for about $0.0001 or 0.00000000 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.